All Resources

 • Audio files

-While unstructured data stores contain valuable information that often is essential to the business and can guide business decisions, analyzing this data has historically been challenging.
+While unstructured data stores contain valuable information that often is essential to the business and can guide business decisions, unstructured data classification has historically been challenging.
 However, AI and machine learning have led to better methods to understand the data content and uncover embedded sensitive data within them.

 The division to structured and unstructured is not always a clear cut.
 For example, an unstructured object like a docx document can contain a table, while each structured data table can contain cells with a lot of text which on its own is unstructured.
 Moreover there are cases of semi-structured data.
 All of these considerations are part of the Sentra classification system and beyond the scope of this blog.